How the Predator UAV Works

 Under the Hood

-The Predator UAV is a medium-altitude, long-range aircraft that operates much like any other small plane.
+The Predator UAV, also known as the MQ-1 Predator, was a medium-altitude, long-range aircraft that operated much like any other small plane.

 Advertisement

-The edges of the wings are titanium and are dotted with microscopic weeping holes that allow an ethylene glycol solution to seep out of internal reservoirs and breakdown ice that forms on the wings during flight.
+The edges of the wings were titanium and dotted with microscopic weeping holes that allowed an ethylene glycol solution to seep out of internal reservoirs and breakdown ice that formed on the wings during flight.

 Advertisement